 Similarly, you can model your distribution center locations and the impact they have on your carbon footprint.
 For example, you may find that relocating some of your warehouses closer to customers may result in lower mileage and therefore a lower carbon footprint.

 Lastly, another scenario might be evaluating the carbon footprint of your specific products.
 Do you have slow-moving products that pollute more than fast-moving ones?
 Should you phase out high-emission products and focus on more innovative, sustainable ones?
-These are all questions you can address with scenario modeling.
+All these questions you can address with scenario modeling.

-See how you can model non-financial objectives in AIMMS Network Design
+See how you can model non-financial objectives in AIMMS SC Navigator

 Watch the video below to see how you can optimize your network to minimize carbon emissions.
-To learn more about AIMMS Network Design, visit this page or schedule a demo with our experts.
+To learn more about SC Navigatorschedule a demo with our experts.